The Center for Cybersecurity Education and Leadership

 - Must have a demonstrated interest in the cybersecurity major and a career in cybersecurity

-The deadline to application deadline for the fall 2017 scholarship is March 15, 2017.
+The deadline to apply for the fall 2018 scholarship is March 15, 2018.
 Please send completed applications to:

 Kelli Burgin, Assistant Professor of Cybersecurity